Ma Mère: Theatrical

-Ma Mère was rated NC-17 when it was released in the United States.
-The reason was "strong and aberrant sexual content".
-For the trailer the film was presented as an NC-17 film while mistakenly defining the rating as "under 17 requires supervision by parent or guardian" (which is the definition of the R rating).
+Ma Mère was released in France on 19 May 2004 by Gemini Films, in Portugal on 1 July 2004 by Leopardo Filmes and in Austria on 20 July 2007 by Poool Filmverleih.
+The film was rated NC-17 upon its release in the United States on 13 May 2005, due to "strong and aberrant sexual content".
+For the trailer, the film was presented as an NC-17 film while mistakenly defining the rating as "under 17 requires supervision by parent or guardian" (which is the definition of the R rating).

 Home media

 An edited R-rated version running ten minutes shorter was released on DVD.
-The reason for the R rated version was "Strong Aberrant Sexuality, Some Language and Violent Images".
+The reason for the R-rated version was "Strong Aberrant Sexuality, Some Language and Violent Images".

 Reception

-Rotten Tomatoes gives the film an approval rating of 14% based on reviews from 43 critics.
-The site's consensus reads "Pretentious, overly perverse and dull."
-On Metacritic the film has a score of 35% based on reviews from 19 critics, indicating "generally unfavorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 16% based on 44 reviews, with an average rating of 3.9/10.
+The website's critics consensus reads, "Pretentious, overly perverse and dull."
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 19 critics, indicating "generally unfavorable reviews".

-Scott Foundas of Variety called it "Respectable, tightly coiled, but ultimately unrewarding."
+Scott Foundas of Variety called the film "respectable, tightly coiled, but ultimately unrewarding".
+Stephen Holden of The New York Times wrote, "Ma Mère may be ludicrous, but its cast displays a commitment that deserves more than grudging admiration."

-Jonathan Romney associated the film with the New French Extremity.
+Jonathan Romney likened the film to New French Extremity.